Last updated: June 17, 2024

 When you’re in the process of buying a home, one important consideration is closing costs.
 These are the fees and expenses associated with the purchase of a property, and they can add up quickly.

 Some of the fees that may be included in closing costs include lender fees, property taxes, title insurance, and mortgage insurance.
 You may also have to pay for an appraisal, a home inspection, and other third-party services.
-Additionally, you’ll typically need to make a down payment on the property, which can range from 3.5% to 20% of the purchase price depending on the loan program you choose.
-All of these costs can vary based on your location, the size of the loan, and other factors.
+Additionally, you’ll typically need to make a down payment on the property, which might range from 3.5% to 20% of the purchase price depending on the loan program you choose.
+These costs can vary based on your location, the size of the loan, and other factors.

 Closing costs: What you need to know